mathialakan/miniAutoDock-GPU/README.md

 # Build
+Steps to build the CUDA, HIP, and Kokkos version of miniAD
 ```diff
 + CUDA version
 ```
-  * Prerequisites: cuda 8.0 or above and at least gcc 5.3 (choose based on cuda version)
+  * Prerequisites: [cuda](https://developer.nvidia.com/cuda-toolkit) 8.0 or above and at least [gcc](https://gcc.gnu.org/) 5.3 (choose based on cuda version)
   * Build: define the environment varables GPU_LIBRARY_PATH and GPU_INCLUDE_PATH before build it
   * Example: build on summit
   ```zsh